instancio/instancio/website/docs/user-guide.md

 ### Test Failure Reporting

-When a test method fails, Instancio adds a message containing the seed value to the failed test's output.
+When a test method fails, Instancio adds an entry to the JUnit context containing the seed value.
+(See also [Debugging](#debugging) for logging options.)
 Using the following failing test as an example:

 ``` java linenums="1" title="Test failure example"